Variations of the ichthys symbol

-The Ichthys symbol (or "Jesus fish") is a sign typically used to proclaim an affiliation with or affinity for Christianity.
+The ichthys symbol (or "Jesus fish") is a sign typically used to proclaim an affiliation with or affinity for Christianity.
 The fish was originally adopted by early Christians as a secret symbol, but the many variations known today first appeared in the 1980s.
 Some of these are made by Christians in order to promote a specific doctrine or theological perspective, such as evolutionary creation.

+Both the traditional ichthys and its variations are found at religious goods stores and are used to adorn the bumpers or trunks of automobiles, often in the form of adhesive badges made of chrome-colored plastic.

 Other variations are intended for the purpose of satire by non-Christian groups.

-Both the traditional ichthys fish as well as its variations, are often seen adorning the bumpers or trunks of automobiles mainly in the United States, often in the form of adhesive badges made of chrome-colored plastic.